 We begin with a description of CHOLESTEROL:

 “Our bodies cannot function without cholesterol.
 This waxy lipid is used to manufacture estrogen and testosterone, vitamin D, bile, skin oils, nerve- and brain-cell sheaths (indeed, the body’s richest concentration of cholesterol is in the brain).
 Our livers make all the cholesterol we need [whether or not we eat it] . . .Under optimum conditions, cholesterol constantly shuttles back and forth between the liver and body cells, where it’s needed aboard lipoproteins (these too are synthesized in the liver).. . .
 What about too little blood cholesterol?
 Is that dangerous?
 Researchers now believe that people with cholesterol levels below 160 are at greater risk of liver cancer, non-malignant lung disease, brain hemorrhage, even alcoholism and suicide, although they can’t say why.
 Nor can they explain why some people have basement blood cholesterol levels although they suspect it has more to do with heredity than diet.”
-The nutrition bible :a comprehensive, no-nonsense guide to foods, nutrients, additives, preservatives, pollutants, and everything else we eat and drink by Jean Anderson, M.S. and Barbara Deskins, Ph.D., R.D.
+From The Nutrition Bible :a comprehensive, no-nonsense guide to foods, nutrients, additives, preservatives, pollutants, and everything else we eat and drink by Jean Anderson, M.S. and Barbara Deskins, Ph.D., R.D.

 Moreover, according to Master Herbalist Steven Horne and former NASA scientist Dr. Kimberly Balas, both of the Tree of Light Institute, "Recent studies have shown that you are twice as likely to die of a heart attack if your cholesterol is below 175 than if your cholesterol is 250 or over."